Observing the Sacredness of Daily Life

 * When the students of esoteric philosophy think they are suffering in an intense way, they must observe what level or sector of their consciousness feels pain.
 Is their pain situated on a noble level of perception, as in the uncomfortable feeling of having done something wrong?
 Or of having caused pain to one who did not deserve it?
 Or of not being able to do something sacred which one should have done?
 From such a pain good lessons emerge.
 Egotistic forms of suffering, on the other hand, should not make the student feel too much self-pity.
 Emotional selfishness is not included in the teachings of theosophy.
 Compassion is the law of the universe.

 From the article “David Bohm, o Brasil e Krishnamurti”, by Carlos Cardoso Aveline.
-The text is available at our associated websites.

 An initial version of the above collection of thoughts was anonymously published in the December 2014 edition of “The Aquarian Theosophist”.

 On the role of the esoteric movement in the ethical awakening of mankind during the 21st century, see the book “The Fire and Light of Theosophical Literature”, by Carlos Cardoso Aveline.